shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 | Shopware_ESIndexingBundle_Collect_Indexer         | Registers a new data indexer
 | Shopware_ESIndexingBundle_Collect_Mapping         | Registers a new data mapping
 | Shopware_ESIndexingBundle_Collect_Synchronizer    | Registers a new data synchronizer
-| Shopware_ESIndexingBundle_Collect_Settings        | Registers a new ES setting class
+| Shopware_ESIndexingBundle_Collect_Settings        | Registers a new ES settings class
 | Shopware_SearchBundleES_Collect_Handlers          | Registers a new search handler

 ## Indexing additional data
-One common use case is to index additional data into ES and make them searchable.
-The following example shows which components are required to add new data sources into ES and keep them up to date.
-After data has been indexed, the product number search will be extended to select additional data.
-The example indexes shopware blog entries.
+One common use case is to index additional data into ES and make it searchable.
+The following example shows which components are required to add new data sources to ES and keep it up to date.
+After data is indexed, the product number search will be extended to select additional data.
+The example indexes Shopware blog entries.
 To index additional data, the following class implementations are required:
 1. DataIndexerInterface
 2. MappingInterface
 3. SynchronizerInterface
-4. A class to trace doctrine events and write them into the backlog
+4. A class to record Doctrine events and write them into the backlog

 You can find a installable ZIP package of this plugin <a href="{{ site.url }}/exampleplugins/SwagESBlog.zip">here</a>.

 ### Plugin Bootstrap
-The plugin bootstrap looks as follow:
+The plugin's Bootstrap.php looks as follows:

 ```php
 <?php